AM-1300 KGLO — Minnesota Twins vs. Tampa Bay — pre-game 11:30, first pitch 12:10

 It is the Cyclones’ first road test of the season.

 Ohio is 2-1 on the season after a 17-10 win at Florida Atlantic.

 The run game struggled against Iowa but the offensive line has protected quarterback Rocco Becht through two games.
 The Cyclones have not given up a sack.

-Kickoff in Cedar City Utah is scheduled for 7 o’clock Iowa time on Saturday night.
+Kickoff in Athens is scheduled for 11 o’clock on Saturday morning.

 — high school volleyball last night

 Fort Dodge 3-0 Mason City (25-18, 25-23, 25-18)

 Humboldt 3-1 Clear Lake (18-25, 25-23, 25-23, 25-19)

 St. Ansgar 3-0 West Fork (25-6, 25-9, 25-16)